 If you downloaded the HandBrake for Mac software between May 2 and May 6, you may have downloaded a version of the OSX.PROTON Trojan malware onto your system.
 We’re aware some of you might not technically class it as a ‘virus’, but running the numbers, enough of you are after a solution for it as a ‘virus’ that it’s worth blurring the lines in this instance – we want to help as many people as possible, after all.

 In a statement, HandBrake’s creators said: “Anyone who installed HandBrake for Mac needs to verify their system is not infected with a Trojan.
+You have a 50/50 chance if you’ve downloaded HandBrake during this period.”

 The Proton Trojan lets hackers spy on your activities, including every keystroke you type.
 It can also upload files to your machine, download files from the internet, and send screenshots to the hacker.
 It can even connect to remote administration tools, which could result in your entire machine being taken over.